Entering the European market for cushion covers

 Tips:

-• Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
-The quality and price of your cushion covers must match what is expected in your chosen target segment.
+- Study consumer prices in your target segment to determine your price and adjust your costs accordingly.
+Your quality and price must match your chosen target segment.

-• Calculate your prices regularly and carefully, especially if prices of your raw materials fluctuate.
+- Calculate your prices regularly and carefully, especially if the prices of raw materials fluctuate.
 When raw material prices pressure your margin for a longer period, consider increasing your price or finding an alternative.

 Please review our market information disclaimer.